immutant/immutant.org/news/2014-08-26-announcing-2-alpha1.md

 There is no longer any "installation" step as there was in 1.x.
 Simply add the relevant dependency to your project as shown on [Clojars].

+## What's next?

+For the first release, we focused on the API and on usage outside of a container.
+For the next alpha, we plan on focusing on making in-container behavior more robust.
+Take a look at our [current issues] if you want to follow along.

 ## Get In Touch

 If you have any questions, issues, or other feedback about Immutant,